pdbradley/firehoseproject/README.txt

 Thanks!
 I enjoyed it.

 If get up early enough tomorrow I'll work on that fancy problem with the repeating lists.

+(time passes...)

+Okay, I did the Floyd Cycle Detection; once I realized you don't have to worry about finding the length of the cycle, etc, it is pretty simple, unless I missed something.
+Which is always possible.

+Cheers!